aruttle/assignment-module-4/README.md

 ---

-This structure allows the site to efficiently manage guest details, accommodation options, and booking schedules while maintaining data integrity through proper relational links.
+This structure allows the site to manage guest details, accommodation options, and booking schedules while using proper relational links.

 ## List of sources
 ### Images